Download OpenAPI specification:Download

 c("a") + c("b")

-operator has been overloaded to work directly on columns (such as many other operators, see below).
+yields the sum of the two columns.
+The Rhai + operator has been overloaded to work directly on columns (as have many other operators, see below).
 Therefore, the above expression yields a new column.
-It contains data points for all rows for which there are entries in "a" and in "b".
+It contains data points for all rows for which there are entries in both "a" and "b".

 However, you might instead want data points for all rows for which there are entries in "a" or in "b".
 A possible solution for this case is providing default values for each column: